sipeed/sipeed_wiki/docs/hardware/en/tang/tang-primer-20k/examples/lite/blink.md

 ![l14_port](./../../../../../../../news/others/20k_lite_start/assets/l14_port.png)

-So for the IO Constranins under the FloorPlanner interactive window, we fill in the following values for PORT and Location:
+So for the IO Constraints under the FloorPlanner interactive window, we fill in the following values for PORT and Location:

 ![io_constrain_value](./../../../../../../../news/others/20k_lite_start/assets/io_constrain_value.png)